Feeling Like a New Person with the Omnipod System

 In 2017, I learned that my prostate cancer had returned.
 As part of the cancer treatment, I began taking abiraterone and prednisone, which are both designed to slow the growth and spread of prostate cancer cells, and both essential to my care.

 Immediately after starting these medications, I found that the prednisone caused my blood sugar to spike, typically up to 19.4 to 22.2 mmol/L350 to 400 mg/dL each day, nearly twice my normal baseline.
 For the first time since being diagnosed with diabetes, I found myself administering four or five shots of insulin per day, which, as you might imagine, was quite unnerving.
-This entailed pricking my finger before and after each injection, which ended up being about 8 to 10 finger pricks each day.
+This entailed pricking my finger before and after each injection, which ended up being about eight-to-ten finger pricks each day.
 Not to mention, with so much of my attention focused on tracking my blood sugar levels, I barely had time for anything else.

 After a few months of this routine, I could not take it anymore and I told my primary care physician, “This is getting crazy.
 It’s almost unbearable how much time I’m spending with this insulin.”
 Discontinuing my cancer treatment, specifically, the prednisone, was not an option.
 (In fact, I am still taking prednisone twice each day.)
 My doctor referred me to an endocrinologist to explore new options for diabetes treatment and control.

 After a series of unsuccessful consultations with two or three endocrinologists, my doctor recommended one more: her husband.
 He is the person who recommended an insulin pump, which I initially declined because I was concerned it would be too fragile and interfere with my ability to move around, play golf and hang out with my grandchildren, particularly with the tube that hangs from the pump.
-He then explained that there was a tubeless pump, the Omnipod, and he demonstrated how I could wear it on my thigh, waist, and the back of my arm.
+He then explained that there was a tubeless pump, the Omnipod, and he demonstrated how I could wear it on my thigh, waist and the back of my arm.
 He also explained that it would inject a constant dose of insulin and allow me to calculate how much insulin I needed to offset any carbohydrates that I would eat.
 This turned out to be life-changing.

 Did you get the pod right away?

 Unfortunately, after I agreed to try the Omnipod, we hit a snag: my insurance company initially declined to pay for the device.
-That is, until the endocrinologist and I explained to the insurance company that using the Omnipod Insulin Management System would result in cost savings to their company, particularly when compared to the cost of all the lancets, test strips, meters, needles, insulin, and other supplies that I was already using each day.
+That is, until the endocrinologist and I explained to the insurance company that using the Omnipod Insulin Management System would result in cost savings to their company, particularly when compared to the cost of all the lancets, test strips, meters, needles, insulin and other supplies that I was already using each day.
 My insurance company considered what we said and ultimately approved my use of the Omnipod.

 What was it like switching to a tubeless insulin pump?